hasanmoudud/geocompr/main.md

     If you are not a regular R user, we recommend that you familiarize yourself with the language before proceeding with this chapter.
     You can do so using resources such as @gillespie_efficient_2016, @grolemund_r_2016 as well as online interactive guides such as [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r).

-    We recommend organising your work as you learn, for example with the help of an RStudio '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)' called `geocomp-learning`.
+    We recommend organizing your work as you learn, for example with the help of an RStudio '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)' called `geocomp-learning`.
     Creating new script for each chapter or section of interest will help consolidate and extend the skills learned.
     The code you type to help learn the content of this chapter could be placed in a file called `chapter-02.R`, for example.
     Everyone learns in a different way; structure your work so it makes sense to you; and avoid copy-pasting to get used to typing code.